zagorec92/VacationCalendar/README.md

   * When user is not logged in, display *Login* page
   * When user is logged in, clicking on the menu will log him out

- *Randomly generated users and their login data can be found in AppDbContext class.*
+ *Randomly generated users and their login data (email, password) can be found in [AppDbContext](API/App.DAL/AppDbContext.cs) class.*
+ *For administrators, password is 'admin'.
+For other users, password is their first name in lowercase.*

  ## To do (and why)
  * DB concurrency - two users who are working on the same item can override one another when saving